-For those who live in Portugal, it is easy to achieve good levels of Vitamin D in summer.
+For those who live in Portugal, it is easy to get good levels of Vitamin D in the summer.

 In the winter?

-While in summer we have a climate conducive to achieving good values of this vitamin, in winter the sun appears less, and with less intensity.
+While in summer we have a favorable climate to reach good values of this vitamin, in winter the sun appears less and less intense.

 The days are also shorter and the probability of a failure increases significantly.